 Politics are full of deliciously sick and perverse irony.
 This is one the worst.
 With very few exceptions, conservatives and Republicans who are the most vocal about being anti-abortion are almost always the most vocal about being strict about immigration reform.

 The irony – they’re the ones getting big money from John Tanton’s eugenics, white supremacist, population, anti-Hispanic, anti-Black, pro Planned Parenthood organizations and supporters.
-Good and decent men like John McCain and Lindsey Graham, who are also anti-abortion, but favor reasonable immigration reform are the targets of these abjectly vile individuals.

 Why is there such a very strong connection between John Tanton, his supporters and white supremacists, the KKK, CofCC, and the national socialists?

 Why are conservatives turning a blind eye to these associations in order to pander to Tanton’s very vocal and well-trained supporters?

 There were two interesting aspects of immigration reform that were highlighted on Tuesday.
 First, Michael Medved had an excellent USA Today column on why the GOP is blowing it with Hispanics.
 Why?
 Well, Barack Obama is openly courting Hispanic voters.
 Many in the GOP are actively insulting them.